 Includes real property and personal property, whether tangible or intangible, but does not include money.
-The terms used to refer to property are different for QST purposes than for GST purposes (see the list of equivalents below).
-We have used GST terms in this document.
+The terms used to refer to property are different for QST purposes than for GST purposes (see the list of equivalents on the next page).